krilen/Container_k8s/containers.md

 you add a layer (sometime called a blod).

 By using a layered COW file system it will remain the container immutable.
-After the start of the container a writable layer will be created and mounted on top of the other layers.
+After the start of the container a writable layer (run-time layer) will be created and mounted on top of the other layers.
 When the container is stopped this layer will be deleted and that means that the container image will always stay identical except the writable layer.

+Files that are in the different container image layers are all avialble to the read/write data layer by using a union file system.
+At run-time the container file system consists of a union of files in the defined layers.

+When modifying a file or its attrribute at runtime is possible in several steps

+- The Container engine (Podman, Docker, ...) locates the requested file in it closest (highest) layer and copies it to th run-time layer.
+- In the run-time layer when the file is available for both read an write operations a containerized process can modify the file.

+How the files behave when a process attempts so read or write a file depends on the storage driver.
+Having a unison file system improves read operations.
+The COW architecture promotes the sharing and reuse of data layers between seperate containers since the layers are immutable.
+But union file system for write-intensive containerized operations ia a performance bottleneck.

 #### Cache image layers

 When an instuction for a layer is done it has done some changes.
 If you do this change for different container that you build this layer can be shared between the containers that you build.

 This means that the container layer is cached and the build time will be decreased.